 Gabriele is an open source leader and technologist at heart, having spent more than 10 years building thriving communities and delivering business value through open source.
 He thrives in working with open source communities to drive disruptive innovation, whether it’s for an early stage tech startup, a Fortune 500 firm, or a non profit organization.Gabriele brings a wealth of expertise in executive and technical leadership, ranging from FinTech to enterprise collaboration, and from developer platforms to SaaS ARR business models.
 Previously Director of Product Management at Alfresco, Gabriele has now built the Symphony Software Foundation from the ground up, with the vision of creating a trusted arena for Wall Street to accelerate digital transformation, engaging in a new model of open source FinTech innovation.
 Gabriele is a PMC Member for the Apache Software Foundation and an advisor for Bankex.com.
 Based in San Francisco but originally from Italy, he’s a proud SSC Napoli supporter, a reggae music connoisseur and a South Park groupie.

-Rob Underwood works with the foundation’s leadership on program development and market strategy.
+Rob Underwood oversees the marketing, development, and operations of FINOS programs.
 Based in New York and with a background in both corporate strategy and technology, Rob is responsible for identifying and evaluating new FINOS program opportunities in the financial services industry.
 Rob also advises FINOS regarding the foundation’s strategy and positioning, especially with the NY tech, startup, and venture capital community.

-To FINOS, Rob brings two decades of experience leading marketing, sales, product, operations, and technology initiatives in both for-profit and nonprofit organizations, ranging in size from two-person startups to Fortune 100 corporations.
-An independent consultant with TTM Advisors, Rob has previously been both an Executive Director and a Chief Technology Officer.
-Rob also did a 13 year stint in management consulting, first with KPMG/BearingPoint from 2000 to 2006, and then with Deloitte Consulting as a senior manager in their corporate strategy practice from 2006 to 2013.
+To FINOS Rob brings two decades of experience leading marketing, sales, product, operations, and technology initiatives in both for-profit and nonprofit organizations, ranging in size from two-person startups to Fortune 100 corporations.
+Rob has previously been both a non profit Executive Director and a Chief Technology Officer at Relay Graduate School of Education.
+Rob also did a 13 year stint in management consulting, first with KPMG/BearingPoint from 2000 to 2006, and then with Deloitte Consulting LLP as a senior manager in their corporate strategy practice from 2006 to 2013.